 The Interpretive Guides Association is a member based, not-for-profit organization that provides interpretive guide training, certification, and professional development programs in Canada and beyond.

-People are inspired through interpretation to discover and care for the natural and cultural environments throughout the world.
+People are inspired through interpretation to discover and care for the different environments around the world.

-The IGA is a non-profit that establishes and maintains high standards in heritage interpretation.
+The IGA is a non-profit that establishes and maintains high standards in interpretation and guiding safety.

 The Interpretive Guides Association is guided by the following goals:

-- To deliver training and offer professional certification in interpretation and on trail guiding safety that meets guiding industry standards.
+- To deliver training and offer professional certification in interpretation and guiding safety that meets guiding industry standards.

-- To develop a common commitment within the tourism and outdoor adventure community to enhance the training and certification requirements of those charged with the responsibility of sharing heritage information and values with visitors as well as client care and safety.
+- To develop a common commitment within the tourism and outdoor adventure community to enhance the training and certification requirements of those charged with the responsibility of sharing information with visitors as well as client care and safety.

 - To exchange information of educational or scientific value about natural and human heritage, and any other matters of interest, with other heritage organizations throughout the world having the same or similar objectives.